 Making the price of food stable globally is a major priority of the FAO.
 In 2016, 26 countries around the world experienced high food price volatility, and in 21 of those countries, the prices of the most basic cereals (maize, wheat, rice, sorghum/millet) changed easily.
-These price changes impact the world's poorest more than anyone else because they often rely on these cheap foods for nutrition.
+These price changes affect the world's poorest more than anyone else because they often rely on these cheap foods for nutrition.

 Current trends show the growing food crisis becoming worse over the next few years.
 The FAO Food Price Index, which tracks the growth or decline in the prices of common agricultural products, has increased every month in 2018 except one (as of August 2018).
 Poor weather has caused a decline in the amount of food grown in many categories, which carries the risk of creating unstable food prices.
-The growing trade

-Growing trade wars between countries also hurt the stability of global food prices.
+Growing trade wars between countries also threaten the stability of global food prices.
 The growing trade conflict between the United States and China, Canada, and the European Union has led to many countries applying tariffs (taxes on imports/exports) to US exports.
-Unfortunately, the most common US exports affected are agricultural products like soybeans, maize, and pork.
-Even if people don't eat these products, the tariffs have been causing a steady increase in the price of all agricultural products, harming the food stability of the world's poor.
+Unfortunately, common US exports that are targeted include agricultural products like soybeans, maize, and pork.
+Even if people don't consume these products, the tariffs have been causing a steady increase in the price of all agricultural products, harming the food stability of the world's poor.

-When governments invest in agriculture, they are helping to ensure a stable supply of food.
+Investment in agriculture by governments is one of the best ways to ensure a stable supply of food.
 However, countries have invested a relatively smaller amount of money over the past decades.
-Furthermore, foreign aid to agriculture in developing countries has also decreased.
+Furthermore, foreign aid to agriculture in developing countries has also declined.
 Without these investments, it is harder for farmers to invest in the equipment they need to increase how much food they produce and create the necessary protections from disasters like floods.